immanuvelprathap/ETL-Sales_Analysis_Report---MySQL-PowerBI/README.md

 ### Dependencies

-* Basic Knowledge about SQL and Microsoft Power BI tools.
+* Basic Knowledge about MySQL and Microsoft Power BI tools.

 ## Steps :

 ### Extract
-* Create an SQL database in SSMS(MySQL Workbench) and load/extract the data from MySql Database.
+* Create an MySQL database in SSMS(MySQL Workbench) and load/extract the data from MySql Database.

 # Note:
 * Usually in companies they create a "Data Warehouse" using ETL and from there follow with,